keziahkatari2-source/kezi10/README.md

-# hello welcome to my repository
+# Hello Welcome to my repository

 Github is

 .
 Amazing

 .
 Fun

 Welcome to the lecture hall